 - Condition of entry to Avalon Airport is that you wear a fitted face mask in accordance with DHHS regulations.

 - In order that we may assist with contact tracing if required, everyone must sign in when they enter Avalon Airport's terminal or any other buildings at the airport.
 This can be done by scanning the QR code on the signage at the entry with your phone.
 Customer Service Officers will be present to assist or add details for those without the capacity to scan.
-Passengers' contact details will be collected by the airline they fly with.

 - Please use the supplied hand sanitiser as you enter the check in area and as often as you need thereafter.